IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 	1. If value of the key is an object, then a field with the name 'intervals' is looked and previous steps are performed.
   * **colors**: Can be a single color name or an array of color names:
+    1. If a single color name as string is provided ("LightGray" or "#bb0011" etc.), then the item color, ribbon color, and stroke color (when you hover on the item) are set to this value.
+	1. If an array is provided and it has a single value then previous step is applied.
+	If the array has 2 values, the item and the link colors will be the first value and the stroke color will be the last value.
+	1. If the array has 3 values, the item color will be the first value, the link color will be the second and the stroke color will be the last.
+	1. If more than 3 colors are provided, then the item color will be the first, the stroke color will be the last and the links will have a color of `[1+n%(l-2)]` where n is the link index as given in the intervals array and l is the length of the colors array.

 * linear dataObjects:
 ### PROPERTIES